(CNN)Here's a look at what you need to know about Supreme Court nominations.

 If a vacancy occurs when Congress is not in session, a recess appointment allows an appointee to serve without Senate approval until Congress reconvenes.

 One hundred and sixty nominations have been submitted to the Senate.
-One hundred and twenty four were confirmed to serve on the Supreme Court.
+There have been 124 confirmations, and 112 individuals have served on the Supreme Court.

 The American Bar Association's Standing Committee on the Federal Judiciary evaluates all nominees to the Supreme Court for the Justice Department and the Senate Judiciary Committee.
 The organization has three possible rankings: qualified, well-qualified, and not qualified.

 Nine men have been appointed chief justice of the United States without having previously served as an associate justice: William Howard Taft, Earl Warren, Melville W. Fuller, Warren E. Burger, Fred M. Vinson, Morrison R. Waite, Salmon P. Chase, Roger B. Taney (nominated as associate justice but never confirmed, so re-nominated as chief justice), John Marshall, Oliver Ellsworth, John Jay, and John Roberts.

 Three justices served on the Supreme Court before being appointed chief justice: William Rehnquist, Charles Evans Hughes, and John Rutledge, who served as interim chief justice for less than six months.

 1952 - Presidents begin consulting the American Bar Association before making Supreme Court nominations.